-We therefore recommend parents/caregivers regularly discuss appropriate use of technology at home with their children.
+We recommend that families regularly discuss appropriate use of technology at home with their children.
 This should be an opportunity to engage in positive, constructive discussions that encourage responsible and ethical use of technology as part of the growing awareness of a growing digital world.